Simon of the Mountain: Production

 The film is inspired by the director's own experience of working as a teacher's assistant at a drama school for disabled people.
 It was there that Luis met aspiring actor Pehuen Pedre, who offered to tutor him for the disability exam.
 Luis selected him to portray a mentor for the protagonist Simón.

 Patricio Álvarez Casado produced through film for 20/20 Films (Argentina), in co-production with Planta Producciones (Chile) and Mother Superior (Uruguay).

 Release

 The film was selected to be screened in the main competition of the Critics' Week section at the 77th Cannes Film Festival, where it had its world premiere on 15 May 2024.

 Paris-based company Luxbox acquired the international sales rights to the film.
+It was theatrically released in Argentina on 31 October 2024.